cryotato/cryotato.github.io/_posts/2026-05-20-devolution.md

 ---

-title: "apes iṋ a labcoat: nøn-metaphorical biological devolution of ϑ'West"
+title: "apes iṋ a labcoat: ϑ'nøn-metaphorical biological devolution of ϑ'West"

 ---